-- Poor diet and other factors: This is secondary hyperlipidemia
+- Poor diet and other factors: This is known as secondary hyperlipidemia.

-When the body cannot use or remove excess fat, it accumulates in the blood.
+When the body cannot use or remove excess fat, it builds up in the blood.
 Over time, this damages the arteries and internal organs and contributes to the development of heart disease.

 Other causes include: